Rayan Ghedjemis

 Rayan Ghedjemis (also known as Rayane Roumane; born 11 September 2000) is an Algerian tennis player who previously represented France.

-His parents, Norsalan and Karima, are both Algerians.

 Ghedjemis won Les Petits As in 2014.
 He has a career high ATP singles ranking of 400 achieved on 30 September 2019.
 He also has a career high ATP doubles ranking of 805 achieved on 1 July 2019.
 Ghedjemis made his ATP main draw debut at the 2019 Moselle Open after receiving a wildcard for the singles main draw.

 In May 2022, Ghedjemis changed his name from Rayane Roumane to Rayan Ghedjemis, alongside his nationality from French to Algerian.